Frequently Asked Questions

 Do the Business programs offer internships?

 A business internship course is available.
 This course gives students the opportunity to gain experience in business.
 This internship can be paid or unpaid depending upon the work site.
 There are very specific course prerequisites and minimum GPA requirements for this course.
-Please note that this is an optional course for both the A.A.S.
-Business Management and the A.A.S.
-Marketing degree programs.
+Please note that this is an optional course for the A.A.S.
+Business Management degree program.
 Please refer to the college catalog for a complete description of this course.

 Can I earn my degree from home?